bobdavies2000/OpenCVB/Tutorials/(7) AI Generated C++/ReadMe.md

 The real work involved in the translation is currently being done using Google’s Bard – see bard.google.com – but there are plenty of alternatives.
 Google has not released an official API interface to allow programs like OpenCVB to directly input commands to Bard and export output from Bard but a step-by-step procedure translates using just cut-and-paste into and out of Google’s user interface.

-One key advantage is that there is no cost to perform the translation either (yet.)
+One key advantage is that there is no cost to perform the translation (yet.)

 The process of converting an algorithm is currently tailored to OpenCVB algorithms to C++.
 This effort is not intended as a general-purpose translator.

 The algorithms in OpenCVB average about 30 lines each and this is small enough that the translation will work.
 The resulting C++ code is then pasted into the CPP_AI_Generated.cpp file.
 However, there are almost always touch-ups required to make the algorithms work.

 As the VB.Net algorithms evolve, retranslating the algorithm is likely to be straightforward.
 The biggest stumbling block is the ability to test a variety of options like the VB.Net algorithms.
-However, the options code is there but with no ability to accept user input but only the default options are available to the C++ version.
+However, the options code is there but with no ability to accept user input.
+Only the default options are available to the C++ version.
+The overnight testing is run with the default settings and is likely to work.

-# Step 1: Select an VB.Net Algorithm
+# Step 1: Select a VB.Net Algorithm

 All the AI-generated algorithms are available in OpenCVB with the prefix “CPP_”.
 Here is a partial list of some of the algorithms currently available.